Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When the family is going on a trip and going by airplane, luggage can be lost or detained.
 So, when packing have each family member pack some items of other family members so if it does happen you will all have a change of clothes.

 Now days, so many airlines are taking the pillows they use to hand out to people on their flights, off the planes, to cut expenses.
 We, all, use carry-on bags anyhow, to carry valuables, etc. in.
 Why not make yourself a small, lightweight pillow to pack in your carry-on and have to use for yourself?
+I'd make it a pretty or vibrant color so someone else might think it belonged to the airline.
+Some flights are just too long to not have a pillow for!

 I've learned to be flexible when traveling by air.
 Flights are often overbooked and airlines will request volunteers who will give up their seat and take a later flight.